Parental Leave for employees

 vi) Compensation in the event of redundancy.

-An employee who takes parental leave for a period of 4 weeks or less, (excluding such leave taken immediately after additional maternity leave) may return from leave to the job in which he or she was employed before taking leave.
+An employee who takes parental leave for four weeks or less, (excluding such leave taken immediately after additional maternity leave) may return from leave to the job in which he or she was employed before taking leave.
 This will entitle the employee to the same terms and conditions of employment previously enjoyed.

 advertisementStaff Handbook - one product - everything you need